bulletmark/pacpush/README.md

 then download and install the out of date system packages, then download, build, and install all out of date AUR packages.
-This takes quite some time, particularly on a slow internet connection, and it is inefficient to be downloading most packages twice.
+This takes quite some time, particularly on a slow internet connection, and it is inefficient to be downloading and building most packages twice for the same architecture machines.

 Using `pacsync`, I now update my PC first then after that update has finished I run `pacsync lt` on my PC to update `lt` directly via my